TariqulAmin/laravel-next-inventory/README.md

 cd frontend_next
 ```

-2. Copy the .env.local file and make the required configuration changes in the .env file
+2. Copy the .env.example file and make the required configuration changes in the .env file

 ```
-cp .env.local .env
+cp .env.example .env
 ```

 3. Install NPM packages